JamesSchwellenbach/Leetcode-1970/README.md

 # Leetcode-1970
-Last Day Where You Can Still Cross
+Last Day Where You Can Still Cross (Hard)

+# Problem

 There is a 1-based binary matrix where 0 represents land and 1 represents water.
 You are given integers row and col representing the number of rows and columns in the matrix, respectively.